ramonaolteanu99/MySQL_Project/library_project.md

 Book table description
-- cod_carte, which is the primary key in the table (is a unique element), is of type int (integer) and is not allowed to have null values denumire, has the data type varchar(50), a string of up to 50 characters author varchar(30), a string of up to 50 characters nr_instance, is of integer type
+- cod_carte, which is the primary key in the table (is a unique element), is of type int (integer) and is not allowed to have null values

-int edition_code,
-data_publication date,
-cash_pages int,
-cover_type varchar(15),
-category varchar(25)
+- denumire, has the data type varchar(50), a string of up to 50 characters
+- author varchar(30), a string of up to 50 characters
+- nr_exemplare, is of type integer
+- cod_editura, is of type integer
+data_publicare, is of type date
+- nr_pagini, is of type integer
+- tip_coperta, has the data type varchar(15), a string of up to 15 characters
+- categorie, has the data type varchar(15), a string of up to 15 characters

-alter table carti change cod_editura cod_editura_carte int;
+     After the database and the tables have been created, a few ALTER instructions were written in order to update the structure of the database, as described below: alter table carti change cod_editura cod_editura_carte int;
 alter table carti drop column categorie;
 alter table cititori modify cnp char(13);